fbq('trackCustom', 'view_shop_lifeboost'); var trackEvent = 'shop_lifeboost'; If you're like the majority of Americans, you rely…

 As an example, imagine a green coffee bean as a wholewheat slice of bread.
-You can toast it light, medium, or, my favorite, charcoal dark.
+You can toast it light, medium, or, my favorite, dark charcoal roast.
 Is the charcoal in my toast naturally occurring, or a result of high heat?
 You be the judge.
 The same happens with coffee.

 All that said, the key to enjoying coffee is moderation, moderation, moderation.
 Both acids could trigger acid reflux in sufferers of the condition.
 Many other foods can trigger symptoms too.
 It is not yet a proven fact that coffee is to blame.

 Also, something to consider is the alkalinity of the water and how it reacts with the coffee.
 We measure alkalinity in a PH (Potential of Hydrogen) scale from 0 to 14.
 This measures how much hydrogen is in a solution and gives us its acidity.
 Ideal water would be a 7, neutral.
 Higher or lower than that would affect the flavors, but in the opposite way.
-Lower quality water gives us a more sour, acidic taste.
-(Note that coffee by itself ranges between 4.5 to 5 in the scale.
+Lower-quality water gives us a more sour, acidic taste.
+(Note that coffee by itself ranges between 4.5 to 5 on a scale.
 It is alkaline no matter which variety.)
 What!
 Coffee making can really get scientific.

 Something to consider is our own alkalinity, that’s normally balanced, if we were perfect.
 An imbalance in our system can make some people experience the symptoms.

 A medium roast would balance out these main acids.
 There are other acids, but the ones we want to balance out are the ones already mentioned.
 You can also buy beans that do not contain so much acid in their natural form.
-Some single-origin varieties are Sumatra, Ethiopia, Brazil, Guatemala.
-Columbian, roasted medium to dark, would be fine.
+Some single-origin varieties are Sumatra, Ethiopia, Brazil, and Guatemala.
+Colombian, roasted medium to dark roast coffee, would be fine.

-Let’s not forget also, the way we make coffee, the method of extraction, will increase the amount of acidity we get in our cup.
+Let’s not also forget, the way we make coffee, and the method of extraction will increase the amount of acidity we get in our cup.
 A French press method will extract everything we want, and everything we shouldn’t have.
 That’s why many people use it sparingly, only on special occasions, as it raises the body’s levels of cholesterol and acidity.

-One thing that I like about this coffee is the fact that it comes from a 6-acre family farm.
+One thing we like about Lifeboost Coffee is that their "staple" coffee comes from a 6-acre family farm.
 It's single-origin, unique, and limited.
 It is not surprising to find a "Sold Out" message when checking out from their store.

 This next coffee claims to be 70% less acidic and has some data to back it up.
 In their beginnings as a company, people asked why their coffee was so easy on the stomach.
 The official answer: “who knows”.
 Well, they now claim to know.
 They roast like the growers do, with no rush and with much attention to detail.